Agasthya23/Flight_Fare_Prediction/README.md

 * Built a  flask API endpoint that was hosted on a local webserver using Flask.
 * Deployed it on Heroku platform.
 * After taking necessary input from the user returns the Flight Price.
+* Also, built and deployed the model using Amazon Sagemaker

 ## Future Scope